-An interesting experiment was recently conducted by researchers at George Mason University and the University of Wisconsin-Madison.
+Why do people - even people well-adjusted in their daily life away from the Internet, indulge in this kind of stuff?
+Quite apart from the psychological factors of anonymity and crowd behaviour described above, there may be perverse yet genuine benefit to be gained by being extreme.
+An interesting experiment was conducted by researchers at George Mason University and the University of Wisconsin-Madison.
 They set up a phony Internet page which reviewed an equally phony new technological product called 'nanosilver'.
-'Nanosilver' was said to offer great technological benefits as well as carrying some risks.
+'Nanosilver' was claimed to offer great technological benefits albeit also carrying some risks.
 They then created two sets of comments to accompany the product news - one set providing a range of opinions thoughtfully expressed, the other providing a similar range of views, expressed much more aggressively.
-Then a panel of readers were given the product review, and just one set of comments to read.
-Subsequently the unsuspecting readers were asked for their opinions of the product.
-Those who had read the more aggressive comments were more polarised in their views, and much more likely to be influenced into developing concerns about 'nanosilver' .
+Then a panel of readers were given the same product review, but just one of the sets of comments to read.
+Subsequently the unsuspecting readers were asked for their opinions.
+Those who had read the more aggressive comments became much more polarised, and were much more likely to be influenced into developing concerns about 'nanosilver' .

 Perhaps therefore, it is not surprising that the unpleasantest Internet commenting is sometimes favoured over reason.

 However, it is my visits to some Internet forums and lobby sites and the reading of feedback on some social network sites which have really encouraged me to write this page.
-The nature of some who comment is little short of appalling.
+The nature of some who post there is little short of appalling.

-The author of the hub can choose to allow submitted comments to appear immediately (but with the option to delete them later if s/he wishes to), or alternatively can review comments before they have been made public.
-On almost all my hubs, I have allowed comments to appear immediately.
-The pages - film reviews, travel guides, science articles etc - have generally been non-controversial, so comments have tended to be pleasant.
-On just one hub (at the time of writing) I have reserved the right to review comments before they appear in public.
+The author of the hub can choose to allow submitted comments to appear immediately (with the option to delete them later if s/he wishes to), or can alternatively review comments before they have been made public.
+Almost all my hubs allow comments to appear immediately.
+The pages - film reviews, travel guides etc - have generally been non-controversial, so comments have tended to be pleasant.
+On just one hub (at the time of writing), I have reserved the right to review comments before they go public.

-The concerns which I am discussing are not hugely relevant to HubPages, because the site has the feel of a community, which means that the majority of posts are from members who are supportive, and who may well be approved 'followers'.
-This creates an encouraging atmosphere, in which most members act responsibly, hopefully setting a good example to all who visit and want to post comments - the social norms of the residents on a website, just as in a real neighbourhood, can influence the behaviour of any newcomers .
+The concerns which I am discussing are not hugely relevant to HubPages, because this site has the feel of a community, which means that the majority of posts are from members who are supportive, and who may well be approved 'followers'.
+That creates an atmosphere of encouragement, in which most members act responsibly, which in turn hopefully sets a good example to all others who visit - the social norms of the residents on a website, just as in a real neighbourhood, can influence the behaviour of newcomers .
 As a result, HubPages is something of a refreshingly tranquil haven in an Internet ocean of raging storms.
 However, even here on HubPages, there are topics calculated to bring out the rage of those in opposing camps - topics such as religion, conspiracy theories and climate change.